Cyberunner23/SOEN343/.github/PULL_REQUEST_TEMPLATE.md

-This issue is to resolve issue: #PUT AN ISSUE NUMBER HERE!
+This pull request is to resolve issue: #PUT AN ISSUE NUMBER HERE!
 DON'T FORGET!